-A “Botnet” is a network of private computers that have been compromised and infected with malicious software, which can then be controlled remotely as a group, typically without the unsuspecting computer owners even being aware that this is happening inside their device.
+A “Botnet” is a network of private computers that have been infected with malicious software, which can then be controlled remotely as a group, often without the computer owners’ knowledge or awareness.

-Botnets are typically used to send out mass spam emails from the infected computers of unsuspecting users.
+Botnets are typically used to blast out mass spam emails.

-The screenshot below was taken from an online security monitoring site showing the locations of the command centers of ZeuS – a botnet that has been actively infecting computer networks all around the globe since 2009 …
+The screenshot below was taken from a site that monitors online security showing the locations of the command centers of a botnet that has been actively compromising computer networks all around the globe since 2009 called “Zeus” …

-(The Zeus botnet has been actively infecting computer networks all around the globe since 2009.
-Source: SecureList.com)
+(ZeuS is a botnet that has been actively infecting computer networks all around the world since 2009.
+Screenshot: SecureList.com)

-The ongoing botnet attacks were well organized and highly distributed.
-Over 90,000 IP addresses were identified by a number of hosting companies in the initial attack alone, when the web was flooded with millions of attempts to force their way into WordPress users admin areas.
-The attacks then continued, with over 30,000 WordPress sites and blogs being hacked per day.
+The ongoing botnet attacks on WordPress are well organized and highly distributed.
+Over 90,000 IP addresses were identified by several hosting companies in the initial attack, when millions of attempts to force their way into WordPress users admin areas took place.
+The mass brute force attacks continued after this, with over 30,000 WordPress blogs being hacked per day.

-Coverage of this brute-force botnet attack was reported by all of the major webhosting companies, as well as the leading technology media publications, such as Forbes, TechNews Daily, Tech Crunch, PC Magazine, BBC News, and even on the official US Department of Homeland Security website …
+News of this brute force attack was widely reported in all the major webhosting companiesand leading technology publications, such as Forbes, TechNews Daily, Tech Crunch, BBC News, PC Magazine, and even on the official website of the US Department of Homeland Security …

 Does This Mean WordPress Is Not Secure And We Should Stop Using It?

-No. In fact, there are many good reasons why you should continue using WordPress if you are concerned at all about the security of your website.
+No. In fact, there are lots of very good reasons why you should choose WordPress if you are concerned about the security of your online presence.

-To understand what makes WordPress a very secure platform for websites, see this article: How Secure Is WordPress?
+We explain what makes WordPress a very secure platform for websites in this article: Is WordPress A Secure Website Platform?

-It’s important to note that, in the case of the brute-force botnet attack described above, there was no WordPress vulnerability being exploited (the same script was also targeting sites built using applications like Joomla).
+It’s important to understand that, in the case of the large-scale brute force attack described above, there was no WordPress vulnerability being exploited (the same script was also attacking sites built using applications like Joomla).

-Mike Little, the co-founder of WordPress with Matt Mullenweg, made this comment about the botnet attacks:
+Mike Little, the co-founder of WordPress, said this about the brute-force attacks:

 It is a “simple” script that attempts to login using the admin login and a generated password.
 So if your password is too short or based on dictionary words it will be guessed and then the script can login legitimately and do whatever it wants including installing scripts (as plugins) or editing files.
 The attack tries to guess your password, if it succeeds, the most secure site in the world is wide open because they have your password.